ihasdapie/chenbrian.ca/content/posts/engsci-y2s1-examreview/index.md

 ---

 Exam 'cheat sheets' for EngSci 2nd year semester fall semester.
 These were made as part of my own studying for the exams.
+As 3/6 of my exams were cancelled due to the omicron covid variant, AER210, MAT292, and PHY293 are missing.

 I do not guarantee content correctness -- but if you find a mistake, please let me know!

 {{< toc >}}